Back in the day, broadcasting legend Salty Brine was as much a part of Rhode Island life as Del’s Lemonade, coffee milk and free parking at the beach.

 Salty Brine Beginnings

 He was born Walter Leslie Brine in the Boston suburb of Arlington, Mass., on Aug.
 18, 1918, the youngest of four children.
-His parents were from Nova Scotia.
+His parents came from Nova Scotia.
 His father was a carpenter.

 He always loved the ocean, hence the nickname.
 His friends called him ‘Walt the Salt.’